Bethany College (Kansas)

-Bethany College is a private Christian college in Lindsborg, Kansas.
+Bethany College is a private Christian college in Lindsborg, Kansas, United States.
 It was founded in 1881, making it one of the oldest colleges in Kansas.

 History

 Bethany College, established by Swedish Lutheran immigrants in 1881, is a college of the Evangelical Lutheran Church in America (ELCA).
-Swedish-Lutheran settlers worked with the Rev. Carl Aaron Swensson, pastor of Bethany Lutheran Church, to establish Bethany Academy on October 15, 1881, in the sacristy of the church in Lindsborg, Kansas, with ten students.
+Swedish-Lutheran settlers worked with the Rev. Carl Aaron Swensson, pastor of Bethany Lutheran Church, to establish "Bethany Academy" on October 15, 1881, in the sacristy of the church in Lindsborg, Kansas, with ten students.

 The first building erected contained classrooms and a dormitory for men.
 A separate dormitory for women was built next.
 J. A. Udden was the first teacher.
 In 1882, the Smoky Valley district of the Kansas conference of the Augustana Synod took responsibility for the college; a board of directors was appointed and a state charter was received.

 In 1883, a large dormitory for men was constructed, and in 1885, a main hall with classrooms, a chapel museum, and library and science departments opened.
-The Kansas conference itself took responsibility for the school in the spring of 1885 and the name was changed to Bethany College and Normal Institute.
+The Kansas conference itself took responsibility for the school in the spring of 1885 and the name was changed to "Bethany College and Normal Institute".
 By 1889, its present name, Bethany College, had been assumed and it had been granted permission to award academic degrees.

-Notable Bethany presidents in the 20th century include Rev. Ernst Frederick Wilhelm Pihlblad (1873–1943), who was a professor from 1895 to 1904 and president from 1905 to 1941.
+Notable Bethany presidents in the 20th century include Ernst Frederick Wilhelm Pihlblad, who was a professor from 1895 to 1904 and president from 1905 to 1941.
 Under Pihlblad, Bethany was accredited and became a member of the National Association of Schools of Music.
-Under the watch of Emory K. Lindquist (1908–1992), who took office of president in 1943, Bethany survived war troubles, grew in post-war America, and improved its reputation.
+Under Emory K. Lindquist, who took office of president in 1943, Bethany survived war troubles, grew in post-war America, and improved its reputation.
 He was the author of Bethany in Kansas: The History of a College (1975).

 The Bethany College Board of Directors announced the appointment of Elizabeth Mauch as Bethany College President in 2020.